TomFrost/Squiss/README.md

 The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `bodyFormat: 'json'` was specified in the constructor).
 Otherwise the body will just be a string.

 #### {string} message.subject
-The subject of the SNS message.
-This only exists if unwrapSns was specified.
+The subject of the SNS message, if set.
+Exists only if unwrapSns was specified.

+#### {string} message.topicArn
+The full SNS topic ARN to which this message was posted.
+Exists only if unwrapSns was specified.

+#### {string} message.topicName
+The name of the SNS topic to which this message was posted.
+Included for convenience only: this is the last segment of the topicArn.
+Exists only if unwrapSns was specified.

 #### message.del()
 Deletes the message from SQS.
 Either this or `message.keep()` _must_ be called on each message Squiss delivers in order to maintain an accurate inFlight count.